Twitter shares plunge as company faces Washington, Wall Street blowback for decision to ban Trump

 Twitter shares traded down more than 6 percent nearly two hours into Monday.

 Late Friday, Twitter banned Trump out of a concern that his tweets threaten to incite further violence in a nation still reeling from a failed insurrection last week.
-The president’s repeated attacks on the outcome of the 2020 election previously helped fuel the mob that rioted at the U.S. Capitol, leaving five people dead.
+The president’s repeated attacks on the outcome of the 2020 election helped fuel the mob that rioted at the U.S. Capitol, leaving five people dead.

 Trump responded to the ban with a statement late Friday promising to seek an alternate social network — or build one of his own — in an attempt to get around a vast digital blockade that has prevented him from posting on sites including Facebook, which has placed an indefinite suspension on his account.